Tools

 • Simple template variable system that non-developers can understand

-• 1080p and 4K video exports on all plans
+• 1080p and 4K video exports on all plans, at the same per-minute rate

 • Webhook support for production workflows